Broadband for renters and tenants

 Permission to switch broadband from your landlord

-Before you go ahead and start arranging a new broadband service, you need to check with your landlord or landlady as, even if they are happy for you to arrange your own broadband service, they may not want holes drilled in their walls or TV satellite dishes attached to their roof.
+Before you go ahead and start arranging a new broadband service, you need to check with your landlord or landlady as, even if they are happy for you to arrange your own broadband service, they may not want new holes drilled in their walls, which will have to be the case if you're switching up to Full Fibre or across to Virgin Media where the property has never had Virgin Media before.

 In addition, if your landlord is still mid-contract in the current service, it is not unreasonable that they would want you to wait until the contract term is up before switching providers, otherwise they will have to pay termination fees.